 Österreichische Nationalbibliothek, Vienna.
 Image copyright Diane Watt.

 The Vienna Boniface Codex is made up of four manuscripts that were bound together sometime before the mid-sixteenth century.
 Alongside the Boniface correspondence, there are some books from the New Testament, a German biblical glossary, and a selection of other religious and legal material, such as some poems by Aldhelm (d.709/10), abbot of Malmesbury Abbey and bishop of Sherborne, including the only surviving copy of his Carmen Rhythmicum.
 Aldhelm is also known to have corresponded with women, and the Boniface correspondence in the Vienna Codex itself includes one letter from Aldhelm to a woman, Sygegyð (fol.33v).
 The Boniface correspondence is the first item in the codex (it appears in folios 1r-77r) and, except for the final couple of pages, it has been copied by a single scribe.
 The hand is a mid-ninth-century Carolingian miniscule.
-The manuscript was copied in Mainz (in modern-day Germany), where Boniface had been appointed archbishop a hundred years before.
+The manuscript, the Munich and Karlsruhe codices, was copied in Mainz (in modern-day Germany), where Boniface had been appointed archbishop a hundred years before.
 All three manuscripts of the Boniface correspondence are thought to be ultimately descended from a single lost archetype, with the collection found in the Vienna Boniface Codex being closer to that archetype than the versions found in either the Munich or Karlsruhe codices but significantly supplemented from the collection of original drafts and letters kept in Mainz.

 Within the Boniface Correspondence in its entirety there are, in all, ten letters written by women: a letter from Ælfflæd, probably the abbess of Whitby, a letter from the nun Ecgburg, a letter from the abbess Eangyth with her daughter Bugga or Heahburg, a letter from Bugga herself, a letter from Leoba, future abbess of Tauberbischofsheim, a letter from Cneuburg with abbot Ealdhun and her fellow abbess Cenburg, a letter from Cena, and three letters from the nun Berthgyth.
 These letters also contain some of the earliest surviving examples of poetry by Anglo-Saxon women: verses written by Leoba, and Berthgyth.
 They comprise letters written by women religious in England to Boniface and his fellow missionaries in Germany, and others written by those who travelled to Europe in order to convert others to Christianity.
 The letter from Ælfflæd is not addressed to Boniface or his monks, but to Adolana or Adela, usually identified as the abbess of Pfalzel.
 In addition to Aldhelm’s letter, there are fifteen letters from Boniface and Lul to women (one of which is a joint letter from Lul and two others), which are also of considerable interest.
 One of these is a letter written around 716 from Boniface to the Abbess Eadburg in which he gives a lengthy account of an other worldly vision experienced by a monk of the monastery of Much Wenlock in Mercia.
 This letter appears in the Vienna Boniface Codex (fols.13r-16v) and in the other two codices.
 As I have discussed in my article ‘Lost Books: Abbess Hildelith and the Literary Culture of Barking Abbey’, in retelling this story, Boniface reveals that he overwrote an earlier version of the narrative authored by Abbess Hildelith of Barking (fl.700).